tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Smite-Seeker

+When an attack using this ammunition misses, reroll the attack with a –5 penalty against a random enemy that this arrow has yet to target, and if the reroll misses it retargets again with a –10 penalty.
+If the second reroll misses, the ammunition flies out of the battle in search of the nearest evil-doer.

+---

 #### Spellbound

 You may cast one of your Close spells onto the missile.
 When the missile is fired, the spell takes effect as if you were standing at the spot where it fell.
 So, you could charge an arrow with lightning fork and fire it at a far away group of foes.
 The missile must be fired quickly before the magic burns it out – either cast your spell and shoot the missile yourself next round, or cast the spell on an ally’s missile and have them fire it.